dmbarbour/wikilon/docs/AwelonLang.md

 Acceleration is a performance assumption for Awelon.

-A runtime will recognize and accelerate common functions.
+A runtime should optimize representations for common data types and functions.
 The accelerated implementation may be hand optimized and built into the runtime to achieve performance similar to a primitive.
+As a representative example, a runtime might optimize the representation for natural numbers and basic arithmetic functions, such that they're much more efficient than a naive implementation.
+A more sophisticated example might involve representations for matrices and functions for linear algebra, enabling use of the GPGPU.
+Even more sophisticated would be accelerating an "interpreter" for a safe subset of OpenCL, which would effectively embed that subset of OpenCL into the Awelon language.

 As trivial examples, runtimes might accelerate the following functions:

            [A]i == A            (inline)         i = [] w a d
         [B][A]w == [A][B]       (swap)           w = [] b a

 The runtime will look at the given definitions.
 Upon recognizing `[] b a`, the runtime may link `w` to an acclerated swap implementation.
 Whenever `i` appears at the end of a subprogram, we might leverage the tail-call optimization.

-In general, recognition of accelerators is fragile under refactoring and abstraction.
+Unfortunately, recognition of accelerators is fragile under refactoring and abstraction.
 For example, it may be that `i = [] w a d` is recognized where the logically equivalent `i = [[]] a a d` is not recognized.
-Even changing function names might break accelerators.
-Due to this fragility, developers need some means to gain confidence in accelerators.
-Performance mustn't silently rot due to independent development of the runtime.
-A simple convention is to support an `[code fragment](accel)` annotation that asserts the given fragment of code should be recognized and accelerated.
-Further, simple data plumbing accelerators like `i` and `w` or even fixpoint `z`, could be robustly recognized based on a static type analysis instead of specific definitions.
+We might even tie recognition of accelerators to specific words.
+Performance should not silently rot due to independent developments of the runtime.
+A simple convention is to support an annotation like `[code fragment](accel)` that asserts the given fragment of code should be recognized and accelerated, enabling fast failure if the accelerator is ever deprecated.

-Acceleration naturally extends to data representation.
-Natural numbers, for example, have a unary structure `42 = [41 succ]`.
-But with runtime acceleration, natural numbers may be compactly represented by machine words and arithmetic on math might be accelerated to add and multiply these words directly.
-Similarly, accelerated records could use hashtables or be compiled to structs.
-And lists could be accelerated to use arrays.
-And evaluation of Kahn Process Network descriptions could be accelerated to leverage distributed CPUs and memory.

-Accelerators are not trivial.
-An accelerator represents a significant compatibility investment, and dependency on accelerators will impact portability of code to other runtimes.
-It is best to develop a small set of accelerators that is useful for a wide variety of use cases.
-Development of carefully curated accelerators will be a long-term performance path for Awelon systems.
+Accelerators in Awelon replace the conventional use of built-in functions and some uses of FFI (where FFI is motivated for performance only).
+But development, maintenance, and standardization of accelerators is non-trivial.
+This is a long-term development path for Awelon systems.

 ## Stowage